 In late 2018 the Board approved an updated Conflict of Interest Policy designed to ensure all potential or actual conflicts of interest are identified and addressed.
-The policy requires all employees including board, consul-

-For the financial year ended 31 December 2021 tants, contractors, interns, secondees and volunteers that provide supplies, services or support to disclose potential or actual conflicts.
+The policy requires all employees including board, consultants, contractors, interns, secondees and volunteers that provide supplies, services or support to disclose potential or actual conflicts.
 The policy includes examples and scenarios to aid staff and stakeholders in understanding the standards applied.
 All employees are required to declare conflicts in recruitment, procurements or as and when a conflict or potential conflict arises.
 All new employees sign the Conflict of Interest Policy as part of their onboarding.
 All Board Meetings and Committee meetings have Conflict of Interest as a standing agenda item with any conflicts declared.